WedLinker Developer Guide

 Target user profile: Professional Wedding Planners

-• has a need to manage multiple weddings happening at differing times
+• needs to manage multiple weddings happening at differing times

-• has a need to manage contacts across multiple weddings
+• needs to manage contacts across multiple weddings

 • can type fast